realityone/libnetkeeper/README.md

 `libnetkeeper` should be compatible with stable rust in `default` feature.

-If you are using stable rust, anything will be fine.
+If you are using stable rust, everything will be fine except `clippy`.

 ```bash
 $ cargo build --features=default --release